TempleEight/temple-docs/TempleEight/docs/arch/system.md

 When [Kubernetes](https://kubernetes.io/) is used to orchestrate your platform, all of the Docker images used are required to be stored in a [Docker registry](https://docs.docker.com/registry/).
 To solve this issue, Temple integrates a registry into the Kubernetes infrastructure, and pushes all of the locally generated application images to it during the deployment process.
-Third party images like Kong or the Database used are all already stored in public repositories like [DockerHub](https://hub.docker.com).
+Third party images like Kong or the Database used are all already stored in public repositories like [Docker Hub](https://hub.docker.com).

 This changes our architecture diagram to look like this: